-Asset class Benchmark New Zealand cash S&P/NZX 30 Day Bank Bills Index International fixed interest JP Morgan Government Global Hedged Bond Index 0-5 years Global shares MSCI All Country World Accumulation Index
+Asset class Benchmark New Zealand cash S&P/NZX 30 Day Bank Bills Index International fixed interest FTSE World Government Bond Index 1-5 Years (Hedged to NZD) Global shares MSCI All Country World Accumulation Index

 The benchmark for the Diversified funds (Defensive Fund, Diversified 40 Fund and Diversified 60 Fund) is the weighted average of the applicable benchmark for each of the Asset Classes.
 Refer to the Statement of Investment Policy and Objectives for information about the Asset Classes the Diversified funds invest into.